UCL-RITS/2023-02-13-swc-ucl/index.md

 {% endif %}

 ### INDUSTRIAL ACTION
 Members of the University and Colleges Union will be undertaking industrial action on the 15th of February.
-The first day of the workshop may not be run because of this.
-Please check the workshop website the day prior to the workshop, and keep an eye out for any event emails with further updates.
-The session on Friday 17th (Python) will run as planned, and does not depend on the Wednesday lessons.
+The first day of the workshop _will not run_ because of this.
+The session on Friday 17th (Python) **will run as planned**, and does not depend on the Wednesday lessons.

 {% if site.pilot %}
 This is a pilot workshop, testing out a lesson that is still under development.
 The lesson authors would appreciate any feedback you can give them about the lesson content and suggestions for how it could be further improved.